Stanton Barrett: Xfinity Series

+The following year, Barrett joined Rick Ware Racing.
+He raced for them on a part-time schedule with some respectable finishes and top ten qualifying and from 2009 to 2016 until he joined MBM Motorsports and B. J. McLeod Motorsports.

+In 2019, Barrett returned to the Xfinity Series after a three year hiatus.
+He raced for MBM Motorsports in the Zippo 200 at Watkins Glen.
+He would finish 23rd.

+Racing for Mike Harmon Racing, Barrett was driving the No. 47 in 2022.
+However, he failed to qualify for the Sunoco Go Rewards 200 at Watkins Glen.

+Barrett raced in the Xfinity Series in 2023, driving the No. 35 car for Emerling-Gase Motorsports in the race at Road America and the Shriners Children's 200 at Watkins Glen.

 Cup Series

 In 1999, Barrett announced his intention to compete part-time in the Winston Cup Series, running for Rookie of the Year honors with PBH Motorsports, with plans to run full-time in 2000.
 During testing for General Motors at Daytona International Speedway, Barrett was the sixth-fastest driver with a speed of 185.624 mph.
 However, he failed to qualify for the Daytona 500.
-Barrett worked out a late-season deal with Donleavy Racing to make eight race attempts in 1999. in 2000, he attempted the Budweiser Shootout qualifier for drivers who ran the fastest in 2nd-round-qualifying in 1999, but crashed on the first lap with Jimmy Spencer, Rick Mast and Kenny Wallace.
+Barrett worked out a late-season deal with Donlavey Racing to make eight race attempts in 1999. in 2000, he attempted the Budweiser Shootout qualifier for drivers who ran the fastest in second-round-qualifying in 1999, but crashed on the first lap when Jimmy Spencer collected Rick Mast and Kenny Wallace.
 He joined the Tri-Star Motorsports team for the 2000 Daytona 500.